jdavis/jdavis.github.com/_posts/2013-07-17-where-do-i-sign-up-to-change-the-world.md

 world having made it a better place than when I came into it.

 You might think that it sounds incredibly cheesy, but I agree.
-Though the thing that I've come to realize over the last year was described the best by Google's current CEO, Larry Page, during this year's Google IO.
+Though the thing that I've come to realize over the last year was described the best by [Google's][google] current CEO, [Larry Page][page], during this year's Google IO.
 Here's the clip:

 <div class="gallery medium">
     <iframe width="640" height="360" src="http://www.youtube.com/embed/h4CFhT4Mrcg?rel=0&start=432&end=&autoplay=0" frameborder="0" allowfullscreen></iframe>